 ACE question number 1 answer: B (2): moderate risk, two risk factors

-ACE question number 2 breakdown: This is a great example of a time that ACE pulls a random statistic or line from deep within the textbook.
-Reversibility talks about how the body will lose muscle mass as well as strength when a person stops performing resistance training.
+ACE question number 2 breakdown: This is a great example of when ACE pulls a random statistic or line from deep within the textbook.
+Reversibility talks about how the body will lose muscle mass and strength when a person stops performing resistance training.

-According to the textbook, strength is lost at approximately half of the rate that it was gained.
+According to the textbook, strength is lost at approximately half of the rate it gained.
 Honestly, this is very important information for the field of personal training.
-But for the test, a lot of people skip right over it while reading the textbook because it does not really stand out.
+But for the test, many people skip right over it while reading the textbook because it does not really stand out.

 ACE question number 1 answer: C (3): Half the rate

-ACE question number 3 breakdown: This question comes directly from chapter 10 on progressing and developing training programs.
-I hope that you studied and memorized what you need to do to progress each goal of training because most people don’t.
+ACE question number 3 breakdown: This question comes directly from Chapter 10 on progressing and developing training programs.
+I hope that you studied and memorized what you need to do to progress toward each training goal because most people don’t.
 Most people focus on memorizing what the textbook lays out in tables and charts.
 This makes common sense.

-ACE on the other hand, likes to find random statistics in the middle of random paragraphS sometimes.
-If you see us statistic in the middle of a random paragraph, highlight that immediately.
+On the other hand, ACE likes to find random statistics in the middle of random paragraphS sometimes.
+If you see a statistic in the middle of a random paragraph, highlight that immediately.

 ACE question number 1 answer: A (1): 5%

-ACE question number 4 breakdown: In my personal opinion, the ACE textbook does not do the best job at showing which muscles cause certain movements.
-In the textbook, you will see brief information about the external and internal rotation tests, as well as the rotator cuff.
+ACE question number 4 breakdown: In my opinion, the ACE textbook does not best show which muscles cause certain movements.
+In the textbook, you will see brief information about the external and internal rotation tests and the rotator cuff.

-You need to know information from both of these parts in order to get the answer correct.
+You need to know information from both parts to correct the answer.

 ACE question number 1 answer: D (4): Teres minor, Posterior deltoid, and Infraspinatus

-ACE question number 5 breakdown: For this question, you need to have memorized each of the special populations as well as the recommended intensity level for each.
-The next part of the question is what method of measuring intensity is used with clients with hypertension?
+ACE question number 5 breakdown: For this question, you need to have memorized each special population and the recommended intensity level for each.
+The next part of the question is what method of measuring intensity is used with clients with hypertension.